tikhono/CryptoHackPals/hacks/general/xor/you_either_know_xor_you_dont/README.md

 [CryptoHack – General challenges](https://cryptohack.org/challenges/general/)

-> I've encrypted the flag with my secret key, you'll never be able to guess it.
+> I've encrypted the flag with my secret KEY, you'll never be able to guess it.
 >
 > Remember the flag format and how it might help you in this challenge!
 >
 >     0e0b213f26041e480b26217f27342e175d0e070a3c5b103e2526217f27342e175d0e077e263451150104

 > I used online tool for this task.
 Its very similar to previous one.
-Just key is repeating pattern of xored values of flag and "crypto{...}"
+Just KEY is repeating pattern of xored values of flag and "crypto{...}"